-The Sheep Fold sleeps three in two rooms.
+The Sheepfold sleeps five in three bedrooms.
 The semi-detached cottage has architectural and traditional features such as flagstone floors, it has an original fireplace with electric coal effect stove, polished beamed ceilings and pine panel doors.
 A peaceful location to stay but with so much to do in the local area.
 The innovative conversion and high quality workmanship allow traditional character to shine through yet give a warm and homely feel to this excellent property.

 The Stable, Self Catering Cottage

-The Stable sleeps 3 people, and offers comfortable spacious accommodation decorated and tastefully furnished with original flagged floors on the ground floor and an open beam structure on the first floor to give a light airy feel.
+The Stable sleeps 3 people in two bedrooms, and offers comfortable spacious accommodation decorated and tastefully furnished with original flagged floors on the ground floor and an open beam structure on the first floor to give a light airy feel.

 Hawes and the surrounding area